F1N1X/F1N1X/README.md

 }
 ```

-I combine growing **software engineering skills** with practical experience in **process analysis, data quality, troubleshooting and customer-facing environments**.
+I combine growing **software engineering expertise** with practical experience in **process analysis, data quality, troubleshooting and customer-facing environments**.

-I enjoy understanding complex systems, finding the actual cause of a problem and turning that understanding into a solution that is both technically sound and useful in practice.
+I enjoy understanding complex systems, finding the actual cause of a problem and turning that understanding into a solution that works reliably in practice.

 `Readable` · `Maintainable` · `Reliable` · `User Focused` · `Problem Driven`

 <br>

-## `> professional_strengths`
+## `> strengths`

 <table>
 <tr>